shortstheory/shortstheory.github.io/_posts/2023-06-09-hertz-rental-scam.md

 * FFAM [did not even acknowledge my email](https://arnavdhamija.com/content/images/2023/hertz/documentation/ffam-ignored.pdf) dated 11 Jan 2022 when I attempted to explain the situation again.
 The CFPB even states that the debt collector must pause collecting the debt until the debt collector has responded to my dispute.
 [1]

 * My call with Mr. Jones on 19 May was very unpleasant.
-I only paid the amount under the threat of legal action and possible garnishment of wages.
+I only paid the amount under duress.
 I have since learned that it is in fact illegal for debt collectors to garnish wages [2] so the threat was in fact empty.
 This has caused me a great deal of distress and I am very disappointed in the way FFAM has forced my hand to pay for damages which I did not cause.

+### Update

+Chase ruled my chargeback request in my favour and I have gotten my money back.
+Big thanks to Chase for settling this matter!

 ### References